lee-b/ChatDev-sane/README.md

 ## 🤗 Share Your Software

-**Code**: We are enthusiastic about your interest in participating in our open-source project.
-If you come across any problems, don't hesitate to report them.
+**Code**: Contributions are very welcome.
+If you encounter any problems, don't hesitate to report them.
 Feel free to create a pull request if you have any inquiries or if you are prepared to share your work with us!
 Your contributions are highly valued.
-Please let me know if there's anything else you need assistance!
+Please reach out if there's anything else you need assistance with!

 **Company**: Creating your own customized "ChatDev Company" is a breeze.
 This personalized setup involves three simple configuration JSON files.
 Check out the example provided in the ``CompanyConfig/Default`` directory.
-For detailed instructions on customization, refer to our [Wiki](wiki.md).
+For detailed instructions on customization, refer to the [Wiki](wiki.md).

 **Software**: Whenever you develop software using ChatDev, a corresponding folder is generated containing all the essential information.
 Sharing your work with us is as simple as making a pull request.
 Here's an example: execute the